Skip to main content

 • Feelings of sadness most of the day, almost every day

 Some of these symptoms are specific to each form of SAD.
 Fall-winter and Spring-summer SAD both have associated symptoms.
-Spring-Summer SAD usually features insomnia, loss of appetite, weight loss, and anxiety.
+Spring-Summer SAD usually features insomnia, loss of appetite, weight loss, and 12>anxiety.
 Fall-winter SAD is almost the opposite, with oversleeping, overeating, weight gain, and low energy.

 Causes

 Seasonal changes and changes in sunlight are said to be a cause of seasonal affective disorder.
 It causes changes in the brain chemistry such as less production of melatonin, which is a neurotransmitter that affects feelings of happiness.
 SAD also affects melatonin production, which is a hormone that regulates sleep.
-These drastic changes in sleep and mood caused by SAD can contribute to alcoholism.
+These drastic changes in sleep and mood caused by SAD can contribute to 12>alcoholism.
 Turning to alcohol as a way of coping with the changes can lead to the need for the substance in order to feel “normal” again.
+There is also a link between SAD and those who suffer from bipolar disorder.
+People who suffer from bipolar disorder run a greater risk of developing SAD.

 Does SAD Contribute to Alcoholism?

+It is said that those with SAD are about twice as likely to develop substance abuse orders such as alcoholism.
+Having the severe changes in mood and capabilities of maintaining the lifestyle once lived, can lead to SAD contributing to alcoholism.
+While there is no clear answer on whether alcoholism can lead to seasonal affective disorder, there is the possibility that self medicating with alcohol can be caused by SAD.
 Being affected by seasonal changes, and feeling normal at the opposite time of year can throw anybody off, making them feel out of whack and can make it almost impossible to live a normal life during the times when SAD flares up.
 If there is the possibility that you may be suffering from SAD, don’t just suffer through it.
 There is help to alleviate the symptoms and help you to regain a sense of normalcy and get your life back on track.
 Turning to alcohol as a means of feeling normal again can be detrimental and lead to far worse consequences.

 How Does Alcoholism Affect SAD?